ongzhixian/mini-tools/_docs/02-dotnet-cli.md

 dotnet dotcover test  --dcReportType=HTML --dcOutput=ignore/dotcover.html .\MiniTools.Web.UnitTests\

-dotnet dotcover test --dcFilters=-:type=AspNetCoreGeneratedDocument.* --dcReportType=HTML --dcOutput=ignore/dotcover.html .\MiniTools.Web.UnitTests\
+dotnet dotcover test --dcAttributeFilters=System.Diagnostics.CodeAnalysis.ExcludeFromCodeCoverageAttribute --dcFilters="-:type=AspNetCoreGeneratedDocument.*;-:type=Program" --dcReportType=HTML --dcOutput=ignore/dotcover.html .\MiniTools.Web.UnitTests\

+-- Using XML config file systax; not working; need to investigate -- Problem: When using XML config file, dotcover will ignore the `.\MiniTools.Web.UnitTests\` parameters and cover whatever it can find in the current directory.
+   A less than ideal workaround is to navigate to the directory where the tests are located and run dotcover.

+dotnet dotcover test --dcXml=dotcover.xml  .\MiniTools.Web.UnitTests\
+dotnet dotcover test --help

 Operators:
 =   exact match